The State of Open Data

 One size does not fit all

 Variations in responses from different areas of expertise and geographies highlight a need for a more nuanced approach to research data management support globally.
-For example, 64% of respondents supported the idea of a national mandate for making research data openly available, with Indian and German respondents more likely to support this idea (both 71%).
+For example, 64% of respondents supported the idea of a national mandate for making research data openly available.

 Credit is an ongoing issue